AdaCore/gnatcoverage/tools/gnatcov/doctemp/object_coverage.rst

 Object *Branch* Coverage treats basic and conditional branch instructions differently.
-Basic instructions are considered fully covered as soon as executed, while conditional branches have to be executed at least twice, once taking the branch and once not taking it (executing fall-through) for this purpose.
-To simplify the descriptions, we
+Basic instructions are considered fully covered as soon as executed, while conditional branches have to be executed at least twice, once taking the branch and once executing fall-through.
+We sometimes abusively refer to this situation as :dfn:`taking the branch both ways` even if one case actually corresponds to the branch not being taken.

 .. csv-table::
   :delim: |
   :widths: 10, 80
-  :header: Annotation, Meaning
+  :header: Insn Annotation, Meaning

    ``-`` | the instruction was never executed
    ``+`` | the instruction was executed and taken both ways for a conditional branch